pt-main/tycl/README.md

 }
 ```

-Line comments (`//`) are **not supported**.
+Line comments (`//`) are ignored during translation and removed by the formatter.

 ### Actions

 TYCL supports calling functions directly in values.
-Actions allow you to read files, substitute environment variables, convert types, and join strings.
+Actions allow you to read files, substitute environment variables, convert types, join strings, and reference other config values.

 **Syntax:** `action_name(arguments)`